 So, how do you restrict team creation and avoid all these risks?

-There is a way to prevent teams sprawl, structure all your teams in the tenant and at the same time empower your employees by using Microsoft Teams templates and implementing governance policies specific for each template.
+There is a way to prevent Teams sprawl, structure all your teams in the tenant and at the same time empower your employees by using Microsoft Teams templates and implementing governance policies specific for different teams.

-In some use cases your teams may require stricter governance policies.
-Meanwhile, others may allow fewer restrictions and can be accessible for wider audience, depending on the business context.
+In some cases, your teams may require stricter governance policies.
+Meanwhile, others may allow fewer restrictions and can be accessible for a wider audience, depending on the business context.

-And this is where Microsoft Teams collaboration templates come in handy.
-You can create templates for each of your repetitive collaborative processes that will constitute your Template Catalog and allow users to create new teams strictly from these templates.
+This is where Microsoft Teams Collaboration templates come in handy.
+You can create templates for each of your repetitive collaborative processes that will constitute your Template catalog and allow users to create new teams strictly from these templates.